cbeny/RFA/README.md

 `cifar.jl` can be used to reproduce the bottow row of Fig. 1.

-`halves.py` applies RFA to reconstruct the occluded part of an image
+`occlusion.ipynb` applies RFA to reconstruct the occluded part of an image (ipython notebook using tensorflow)